dataography/Hadoop-Platform/README.md

      This repository contains my various Coursera Class assignments together with some variations and self-workout examples.
-     You can find similar or the same example and assignments at following  websites and coursera classes.
+     You can find similar or the same examples and assignments at following  websites and coursera classes.

    - http://spark.apache.org